 The Digital Assign menu option allows the user to assign specific points to the individual Digital Displays (Total of 6) in the Digital Window display.
-The Digital Windows are displayed as two rows of three displays, numbered 1 to 3 across the top, and 4 to 6 across the bottom.
+The Digital Windows are displayed as two rows of three displays, numbered 1 to 3 across the top, and 4 to 6 across the bottom or four rows of 3 for twelve channels.
 In the Display menu, use the UP (\uparrow) or DOWN (\downarrow) Arrow Keys to highlight the Digital Assign menu option and press ENTER.
 "Digital 1 = PT X" will be displayed.
 Use the UP (\uparrow) or DOWN (\downarrow) Arrow Keys to select the point corresponding to Digital Window 1 and press ENTER or EXIT to return without affecting the display.
-Do the same for Windows 2 to 6.
-Note that selecting point 0 effectively turns the Digital Display off but does not remove it from the display.
+Do the same for Windows 2 to C. Note that selecting point 0 effectively turns the Digital Display off but does not remove it from the display.
+If "Digital X = PT 0" is selected, the digital window X will be blank.
 Once all Digital Windows have been assigned, press EXIT to return to the Display menu.